trixi-framework/TrixiBottomTopography.jl/docs/src/Trixi_1D.md

   return prim2cons(SVector(H, v, b), equations) end
 ```
-Afterwards the initial condition can be set as well as the boundary condition.
-In this case a reflective wall condition is chosen, which is already implemented in `Trixi.jl` for the one dimensional shallow water equations.
+After the initial condition we can set the boundary conditions.
+In this case a reflective wall condition is chosen, which is already implemented
+in `Trixi.jl` for the one dimensional shallow water equations.
 ```julia
 # Setting initaial condition
 initial_condition = initial_condition_dam_break